containers/podman/docs/source/markdown/options/volume.md

 Note: if the user only has access rights via a group, accessing the volume from inside a rootless <<container|pod>> will fail.

+ `Idmapped mount`

+If `idmap` is specified, create an idmapped mount to the target user namespace in the container.
+The idmap option supports a custom mapping that can be different than the user namespace used by the container.
+The mapping can be specified after the idmap option like:
+`idmap=uids=0-1-10#10-11-10;gids=0-100-10`.
+For each triplet, the first value is the start of the backing file system IDs that are mapped to the second value on the host.
+The length of this mapping is given in the third value.
+Multiple ranges are separated with #.